mathildebrosseau/transition-python-lib/README.md

     # Process nodes however you want.
 Here, we are just printing the result
     print(nodes)
 ```
-Alternatively, you can set your token and URL for the current session and avoir sending them as parameters.
-This can be useful if multiple calls are to be made in your script.
+Alternatively, the token and URL can be set for the current session in order to avoid sending them as parameters.
+This can be useful if multiple calls are to be made in the script.
+This can be done as follows :
 ```python
 import Transition